A tool to transfer wealth to the next generation at a lower tax cost.

 A FLP usually starts out with married business owners placing assets into a partnership and entering into a partnership agreement.
 Initially, the parents are both the general partners and limited partners.
 In time, they gift limited partnership interests to sons or daughters under the general partnership that exists.

 What does this mean?
-Basically, it means that the couple has relinquished ownership of 1-99% of the assets in the partnership, but still controls 100% of these assets.
+Basically, it means that the couple has relinquished ownership of 1-99% of the assets in the partnership, but the limited partner still controls 100% of these assets.
 The limited partners (the kids) have no voice when it comes to running the business.
 The parents always control 100% of the FLP assets because they are the general partners.
 (The children would only become general partners upon the death of both parents.)3

-What the FLP accomplishes.
+What the FLP accomplishes

 Let’s present a hypothetical example, in which parents (general partners) gift a limited partnership interest and give up ownership of 75% of assets within the partnership.
 This 75% of assets is now outside of their taxable estates.
 All future appreciation of these assets will also occur outside of their taxable estates.
 Yes, they have made a gift to their kids, so here comes a gift tax – but the general partners can use the unified gift and estate tax credit to pay it off.3